 Printed GED Diploma

 You needed to sit for the four GED modules (subject tests) in person at a state-designated test center.
 Online GED testing was, until recently, not offered.
 Now, GED Testing Service is conducting a pilot with online proctored GED testing.
 When you pass the GED exam, you can order your printed GED diploma for free in your account at GED.com/MyGED.

 Just log in to your account, select ‘My Scores,’ and then ‘Order Duplicates.’
 You should choose the ‘Diploma’ option, after which you select the option ‘Printed Diploma – Free.’

 You’ll have to indicate to whom and to which address your GED diploma should be sent.

 Bear in mind that this free diploma link is only available until it is used and that it can be used one time only!
 So be very careful and follow the provided instructions cautiously while ordering your free diploma!

 You can choose between printed or electronic copies of your credentials, so please check with employers and/or schools about what type of credentials they will accept before you place your order.

 In many states, the Department of Education is holding the official records for the HSE (High School Equivalency) Diploma Program.

 GED Testing Service issues the GED exam, and Parchment provides the GED diploma and transcripts in cooperation with the GED Testing Service on behalf of the Departments of Education in many states.

 For a full list of states and jurisdictions for which Parchment/GED Testing Service provides GED documents and copies, check out the bottom of this page.

-You can see there if Parchment/GED Testing Service is providing these services in your state.
+There, you can see if Parchment/GED Testing Service is providing these services in your state.
 If not, contact your state’s Department of Education or the department responsible for issuing the High School Equivalency credential.